GI5005 - Approaches to International Relations and Foreign Policy (2022/23)

 One of the central questions for the discipline of International Relations is to explain the behaviour of states in the international system.
-This module explores two of the most important and significant approaches to addressing this question: IR theory and foreign policy analysis respectively.
+On this module you will explore two of the most important and significant approaches to addressing this question: IR theory and foreign policy analysis respectively.

-The first half of the module explores the various theoretical perspectives which can be used to understand the dynamics of the international system and how they condition state behaviour.
+On the first half of the module, you will explore the various theoretical perspectives which can be used to understand the dynamics of the international system and how they condition state behaviour.
 It explores both explanatory and critical approaches to this issue, the former seeking to explain how the international system operates, with the latter seeking to transform the nature of world politics in one way or another.

 The second half of the module approaches the question from the perspective of foreign policy analysis, focusing on the decisions, structures and processes within states that produce international action.
-It examines both models of foreign policy decision making and comparative national approaches to foreign policy.
+You will examine both models of foreign policy decision making and comparative national approaches to foreign policy.

 Balance of independent study and scheduled teaching activity